DSparks156x/switchyfloat/package_README.md

 ## Installation
 ### Upgrading
-Back up your package config (either by **Backup Configs** on the Start page, or by saving the XML on **Refloat Cfg**).
+Back up your package config (either by **Backup Configs** on the Start page, or by saving the XML on **Switchyfloat Cfg**).

-If upgrading from Refloat 1.1 to 1.2, an automatic config restore dialog should pop up.
+If upgrading from Switchyfloat 1.1 to 1.2, an automatic config restore dialog should pop up.
 Confirm it to restore.
 This is the preferred way to update the config from now on, as it will also migrate any changed options to the new version.
 Other methods of restoring the config will not do that.

 In case the automatic config restore fails, restore it the traditional way and please report the issue, so that it can be fixed.